The role of accreted and in situ populations in shaping the stellar halos of low-mass galaxies: Introduction

-From the theoretical side, numerical approaches have also been undertaken in the past years to model and further comprehend the formation of the stellar halo in MW-mass galaxies \cite[e.g.,][]{Bullock2005, Cooper2010, Tumlinson2010, Gomez2012, Tissera2013, Tissera2014, Monachesi2016b, Monachesi2019, Vera-Casanova2022, Rey2022, Orkney2023, Mori2024} using N-body and hydrodynamical simulations. \cite{Amorisco2017} analysed the contributions of satellite galaxies to the accreted component of stellar haloes and concluded that more massive and concentrated satellites deposit their stars deeper into the host's gravitational potential (i.e., they sink deeper due to increased dynamical friction) while dynamical friction is too slow and therefore not effective to drag the low-mass satellites towards the centre of the host galaxy, meaning that they are more likely to contribute to the outer parts of the stellar haloes.
+From the theoretical side, numerical approaches have also been undertaken in the past years to model and further comprehend the formation of the stellar halo in MW-mass galaxies \cite[e.g.][]{Bullock2005, Cooper2010, Tumlinson2010, Gomez2012, Tissera2013, Tissera2014, Monachesi2016b, Monachesi2019, Vera-Casanova2022, Rey2022, Orkney2023, Mori2024} using N-body and hydrodynamical simulations. \cite{Amorisco2017} analysed the contributions of satellite galaxies to the accreted component of stellar halos and concluded that more massive and concentrated satellites deposit their stars deeper into the host's gravitational potential (i.e. they sink deeper due to increased dynamical friction), while dynamical friction is too slow and therefore not effective to drag the low-mass satellites towards the centre of the host galaxy, meaning that they are more likely to contribute to the outer parts of the stellar halos.

-In a much smaller amount, the outskirts of MW-mass galaxies have been found to also be comprised by in-situ stellar material, which includes stars that were originally located in the inner regions of these galaxies and that, due to interactions with other galaxies, got kicked out and reached farther orbits where they are found today \citep{Zolotov2009, Purcell2010, Tissera2014}. \cite{Cooper2015} also consider these heated stars as a formation mechanism for the in-situ stellar halo, and they contemplate two other possible scenarios: stars that formed from gas from the intergalactic medium that was smoothly accreted on to the stellar halo and stars that formed in streams of gas stripped from infalling satellites.
+To a much smaller extent, the outskirts of MW-mass galaxies have been found to also be comprised by in situ stellar material, which includes stars that were originally located in the inner regions of these galaxies and that (due to interactions with other galaxies) got kicked out and reached farther orbits where they are found today \citep{Zolotov2009, Purcell2010, Tissera2014}. \cite{Cooper2015} also considered these heated stars as a formation mechanism for the in situ stellar halo and they contemplated two other possible scenarios: stars that formed from gas from the intergalactic medium that was smoothly accreted on to the stellar halo and stars that formed in streams of gas stripped from infalling satellites.
 However, disentangling among the in situ and the accreted stellar material from an observational point of view is rather difficult, as it requires high-precision measurements of chemical and kinematical properties used to make the classification.